memomsft/databricks-only/dbx-agent-bricks/02-knowledge-assistant-ui-walkthrough.md

 - Behind the scenes, the docs are split into chunks, embedded, and indexed.
 - The agent is linked to an MLflow experiment for tracking.

-👉 Wait until processing completes before running serious queries.
+👉 Wait until processing completes (15 min approx) before running serious queries.
 You *can* test while it’s processing, but answers may be partial.